willr196/guardian-data-streaming/SE/exhibition-curator.md

 - Fast loading of high quality media content, or indication of loading times to the user.
 - Hosted on a free distribution platform.
 - The code should include clear and detailed documentation, which includes details on where the project is hosted and explicit steps on how it can be ran locally.
+- For mobile applications, you can host the app on ExpoDev, whch will generate a QR code and a URL so that your project can be accessed via the ExpoDev app.
+- For both mobile and web project, consider recording a video of you navigating through the app, sharing it on a free distribution platform and including a link in your README.
+This can be especially beneficial for a project.

 ## Performance criteria